expressing likes and dislikes in English

 Talking about your likes and dislikes is an essential part of expressing your personality and preferences.
-This lesson explores a range of phrases you can use to express your feelings, from loving something to really disliking it, and everything in between.
+This lesson explores a range of phrases you can use for expressing likes and dislikes such as to express your feelings, from loving something to really disliking it, and everything in between.

 Previous Conversation Tip Lesson